rezayat/code-samples/README.md

 - [plain-react](https://testdriven.io): test driven development course adapted for plain django (none-rest)
 - prest-react: experimental react/prest stack with explicit JWT authentication as a proof of concept.

-# IMPRTANT: These don't Work
+# IMPORTANT: These don't Work

 The following don't work and are just here for demo purpose: